 - Urinary retention in patients with indwelling urinary catheters

-Urine cultures are used to diagnose a urinary tract infection in nursing home residents.
-It is important to determine which type of bacteria has caused the infection and what specific antibiotic will work best for killing the bacteria so the resident can start their treatment as soon as possible.
+Urine cultures diagnose a urinary tract infection in the elderly.
+It is crucial to determine which type of bacteria has caused the infection and what specific antibiotic will work best for killing the bacteria so the resident can start their treatment as soon as possible.

 - Pain while urinating

-- A strong need to go but being unable to do so
+- A constant need to urinate but being unable to do so

 - Cloudy urine with an unusual odor

 - Blood in your urine or difficulty passing urine

 Other helpful interventions include pelvic floor exercises (Kegels) and sleeping well each night.
 In addition, the staff in nursing homes must follow established UTI prevention protocols to avoid recurrent severe infections in the urinary system.